ihortom/snowplow-wiki/setup-guide/3-setup-enrich/stream-enrich/GCP:-Setting-up-Stream-Enrich.md

 #### 4a. locally (useful for testing)

-To run the collector locally, assuming you have the above files in place, simply run:
+To run the Stream Enrich locally, assuming you have the above files in place, simply run:

 ```
 $ java -jar snowplow-stream-enrich-google-pubsub-*version*.jar --config config.hocon --resolver file:path/to/iglu_resolver.json --enrichments file:path/to/enrichments